davewatters/bookclub-ci-pp4/README.md

 - **Simple navigation menu** is always visible at the top of the screen.
 The current page is indicated by the highlighted menu item.
 The Login/Logout item indicates to the visitor if they are currently logged in.
 - **Meetup cards** clearly announce the upcoming and past club events.
 Clicking anywhere in the card will take the user to the Meetup Details page.
 - **Meetup Details page** displays much more information about the month's book and the organiser's message.
-- **Option to leave a comment** is available to logged-in members on the Meetup Detail page which allows members to engage in discussions with other club members, discuss the books, etc.  Member's have option to delete their own comments.
+- **Option to leave a comment** is available to logged-in members on the Meetup Detail page which allows members to engage in discussions with other club members, discuss the books, etc.  Members have option to delete their own comments.
 Note that when users are not logged in the 'Leave a comment' option is replaced with a 'Login to join the discussion' call-to-action.
 - **Cool Feature**
 - **Cool Feature**
 -